ERP5 & Price Index 6m investment strategy

 As you can see the ERP5 strategy, for all size companies, did substantially better than the Magic Formula, in fact for small companies if you would have had done nearly 200% better.

-How to improve the returns of the ERP5 strategy
+How you can improve the returns of the ERP5 strategy

 We also tested the ERP5 investment strategy with 13 other ratios and, as you can see in the table below, the returns of the strategy can be improved substantially.